lmqfly/Geometry-Deep-Learning-for-Drug-Discovery/README.md

-# Geometry Deep Learning for drug discovery and life science
+#  Geometry Deep Learning for Drug Discovery and Life Science
 ![contributing-image](figures/3D-plus.png)

 related to  **Geometric Deep Learning** and **3D** for  **Drugs**.